garvit3835/product-docs-feature/how-to-guides/cloud-services/azure/setting-up-dns-private-resolver.md

 If the above criteria are followed, then follow these steps:
 1. Go to **Home > DNS Private Resolvers** and click on **Create**.
 2. Enter Subscription and Resource Group name in the Project Details section.
-3. Then enter the instance name and region of choice.
+3. Then enter the instance name and region.
 Remember to choose the region which houses your VNET.
 4. Then select your Virtual Network (VNET).
 5. In the **Inbound Endpoint** page, click on **Add an endpoint** and then enter the endpoint name.
 6. While selecting the subnet for Inbound Endpoint, create a new subnet and then click on **Save**.